karlbaker/network-port-finder/README.md

 The purpose of this script and associated to files is to create a small portable network device to identify a network port network switch and the switch's associated port.
 This is done by leveraging the switch's Link Layer Discovery Protocol (LLDP) to provide that information.

 ## The Why
-There are plenty of professional tools that can provide this type of service, but they tend to be expensive and in limited quantity with organization that do use the retail devices.
-This provides a quick solution when you're in a pinch when tracing down mislabeled or unlabeled ports in rooms or patch panels.
+There are plenty of professional tools that can provide this type of service, but they tend to be expensive and in limited quantity within an organization.
+This provides a quick solution when you're in a pinch trying to trace down mislabeled or unlabeled ports in rooms or patch panels.

 ## Build of Materials (BoM)